romanowski/blog/neo4j.md

 P1 and P2 are "immutable cores of data entities".
 P1 got 4 changes, so they are stored as a sequence of states S1-S4.
 P2 got two changes S1-S2.
 At some point of time the properties of relation r1 connecting P1 and P2 have changed, creating another relation r2.

-Of course, there are more answers to how to store time-dependent data - it is worth to do (your own research|https://www.google.com/search?q=neo4j+with+time+dependent+data), there are many similar examples.
+Of course, there are more answers to how to store time-dependent data - it is worth to do (your own research|https://www.google.com/search?q=neo4j+with+time+dependent+data), there are many other examples.

-## Indexing and constraints
+### Modelling back: Indexing and constraints

 Some of the questions that we needed to consider while modeling new structures were - how are we going to use this data, query it, how database can help us to keep it healthy, unique and quick to find?
 Neo4j has indexes that work on node data - they take node label and node property and can be constrained as a pair of unique values - similar to what we know from SQL databases: